-This is Part 5 in an 9-part series on what to look for in the best event production companies, written by Tracy Garrity, an experienced Event Producer who has been producing live events for over 30 years. -David Haneke
+This is Part 5 in an 9-part series on what to look for in the best meeting production companies, written by Tracy Garrity, an experienced Meeting Producer who has been producing live events for over 30 years. -David Haneke

-The success of any corporate event rests upon the shoulders of the team.
+The success of any meeting event rests upon the shoulders of the team.
 Producers are only as creative, experienced, strategic, connected, savvy, and productive as their teams.
 We spend our whole lives cultivating

 relationships with the brightest in the industry, learning how to best utilize their genius.
 There’s an old saying that this is a “Rolodex business”.
 After thirty years in production (I started when I was four!)
 I’ll put my Rolodex up against anyone’s.